Madnessvia/rainfall_pred_URO/README.md

 General_LSTM.py - Original code, trained on each file separately

-General_LSTM_op.py - Optimized code, trained on all files, 365 rows (a page) at a time
+General_LSTM_op.py - Optimized code, trained on all files, 30*365 rows (30 pages) at a time

 TODO: Each time we select a random month (30 pages) from all regions ---- DONE